 Pretty much the whole length of Varadero has been developed.
 It is package-holiday heaven.
 You can snorkel at Varadero, or go out to sea and kill big fish, scuba dive or go yachting, party on the Discoteca El Galeon or even sky-dive out of an old Soviet-built Antonov bi-plane – jumping out may be less hazardous than going up in the first place.
 Hotels organise volley-ball, five-a-side football, tennis tournaments and Salsa dancing classes.

 The beaches are great and the mainly Western-managed hotels are fine.
 But you might as well be anywhere.
 Probably the best bet is the the Hotel Sol Palmeras, one of a number of Cuban hotels run by the Spanish Sol Melia group and the first joint venture between a Western hotel group and the state tourism company, part of Cuba’s strategy to replace Soviet roubles with capitalist dollars.
 It is permanently thronged with Spanish, Italian and German tourists but has one big upside: bungalows several hundred metres from the main hotel, set in coconut groves just off the beach.
-These are not cheap at around $200pn, but the setting is lovely and the part of the beach they are on is relatively quiet.
 If you go for a bungalow, insist on one near the beach and away from the main hotel.
 Some are at the back on a road.
 If you stay at the Sol Palmeras you can also use facilities at the neighbouring Sol Melia hotels, including some half-way decent but quite pricey restaurants.